-While cancer cases were almost evenly distributed between males and females, breast cancer ranked first in occurrence (15.3%) among all types of cancer cases with 388 cases reported in 2016, out of which three cases only were reported among males.
+While cancer cases were almost evenly distributed between males and females, breast cancer ranked first in occurrence (15.3%) among all types of cancer cases with 388 cases reported in 2016, out of which, three cases were male.
 Throughout 2000-2016, there has been a noticeable increase in the number of breast cancer cases reported in the West Bank (see Figure 4).